 There are many benefits to reporting for IT service desks, but the benefits can only be reaped when you’re clear on why the reports are needed.
 And although reporting takes a lot of effort, which you may sometimes feel could be better spent dealing with your escalations, it will definitely help to improve your service desk, and IT department, over time.
 So, define your goals and report on what your stakeholders need to know for an improved reporting experience and a better perception of IT support and its results.

 There you have it our 5 tips for better IT service desk reporting.
-Do you have any KPIs that are invaluable to you?
-Let us know in the comments.
+Want more?
+Check the 12 ITSM metrics you should know.